Ham Radio Emergency Power

 Most home appliances and power tools are 120 Volts; larger appliances like electric stoves and clothes dryers may be 240 Volts.
 Generator power is measured in Watts: Amps x Volts = Watts

 You can use the Wattage Chart below to estimate the wattages of the equipment tools, appliances and motors you will be operating at the same time.
-Wattage noted below are approximates only; please refer to tool or appliance itself for specific wattage required and pay close attention to the "Surge Wattage" required as a minimum!
+Wattage noted below are approximates only; please refer to tool, equipment or appliance itself for specific wattage required and pay close attention to the "Surge Wattage" required as a minimum!

 Wattage Chart